k8dev/html/readme.md

 - Share stories of real world experiences using GitHub in open Government
 - Demystify open source terminology
 - Showcase the community using GitHub to promote connections and sharing between individuals and organizations.
-- Make getting started with GitHub easier
+- Make getting started with GitHub easier.

 ### Under the Hood